BauHtu and SoChaDa

-Back a long time ago when I was 6-8 years old in the primary division, we sang from the primary song book.
+Back a long long time ago when I was 6-8 years old in the primary division, we sang from the primary song book.
 It had pictures.
-One song we sang quite often was about this little gypsy boy!
+One song we sang quite often was about a little gypsy boy!
 The song was so sad, yet so appealingly hopeful that even at my tender age it made me want to cry.
-This song has etched its way into my heart.
-This is why when I met BauHtu it reminded me of this song and my whole heart has gone out to him!
+This song has etched its way permanently into my heart, which is why when I met BauHtu he reminded me of this song and my whole heart has gone out to him!

 Blood transfusion is finished.
 He spent the night here.